Key Stage 4

-The work will take place from early 2019 to summer 2020, during which the Castle Keep will be closed.
+The work will take place from summer 2019 to late 2020, during which the Castle Keep will be closed.
 The rest of the museum will be open on a phased basis.

 Please be aware that events which use the Castle Keep may not be available or may be adapted to use different spaces in the museum during this period.